annaborkowska28/Tasty-Recipes-and-Grocery-List-RapidAPI-Flask/README.md

 - Recipe Details: Shows detailed ingredients for individual recipes.
 - Add to Grocery List: Allows users to add ingredients from different recipes to a combined grocery list, summing up quantities of the same ingredients.
 -  View Grocery List: Displays the aggregated grocery list with summed quantities of ingredients.
+- Remove Ingredients: Users can delete individual items from the grocery list
+- Clear List: Allows users to fully empty the grocery list in one click

 - Contact Page: Users can send messages to the app creator via email.

 ## Technologies Used: